Origin Of Skateboarding

 Source: pexels.com

 It’s impressive to see how far skateboarding has come, from a countercultural movement to being recognized as an Olympic sport in 2020, while the construction of dedicated skateparks began in the early 1970s.
-Meanwhile, technological advancements continue to shape and revolutionize skateboarding, enhancing performance techniques and creating a more engaging skateboarding experience.
+Meanwhile, technological advancements continue to shape and revolutionize skateboarding through the late 1980s, enhancing performance techniques and creating a more engaging skateboarding experience.

 The Olympics